Device > VM Information Sources

 Attributes Monitored on the AWS-VPC

-Adda new source for VM Monitoring and fill in the details based on the source you are monitoring:
+Addand then fill in the details based on the source being monitored:

-Refresh Connected—Refreshes the connection status in the on-screen display; this does not refresh the connection between the firewall and the monitored sources.
+Refresh Connected—Click to refresh the connection status; it refreshes the onscreen display.
+This option does not refresh the connection between the firewall and the monitored sources.